10/22/2024

 speaker

-It's not as simple, but generally speaking, metal recycling has had a, as mentioned, not only aluminum, but others also there.
+It's not as simple, but generally speaking, metal recycling has had a as mentioned, not only aluminium, but others also.
 There is a lot of recycling and need of upgrade.
-We have aluminum, we have lead recycling and et cetera, where that stills activity.
-Where we've seen that it's a little bit weaker or definitely weaker in some European is the woodworking industry due to the lower activity in construction industry as well as consumer in, yeah, furniture et cetera.
-That has been definitely been weaker.
+We have aluminium, we have lead recycling and etc. Well, that's still activity.
+Where we've seen that it's a little bit weaker or definitely weaker in some European is the woodworking industry due to the lower activity in the construction industry as well as consumer furniture, etc. That has definitely been weaker.
 So everything that goes for recycling is doing better than the rest.

 speaker